How to Make Cake Truffles

 Cake truffles are incredibly easy to make.
-They’re balls of cake blended with frosting that have been dipped in chocolate.
-You can decorate them in so many cute ways!
+They’re balls of cake blended with frosting that have been dipped in chocolate, and you can decorate them in so many cute ways!

 To make these, you’ll need three basic things:

 - Cake scraps – If you’ve made a cake and trimmed the top off to decorate it, use the top to make these (that is, if you don’t eat the top immediately)!
 You can also use unfrosted cupcakes.

 - Frosting – Any flavor of buttercream frosting will work.
-I worked on this post in conjunction with Deva Williamson from Big Laugh Kitchen and she strongly advocates for homemade frosting.
-Store-bought would work fine in a pinch.
+Deva strongly advocates for homemade frosting, but says that store-bought would work fine in a pinch.

 - Chocolate – You can use any kind of chocolate to coat truffles, but make sure that it is tempered.
 If it isn’t tempered, it won’t have a shiny look or crisp bite when it cools.
 It’s easy to temper chocolate at home if you’ve never done it, so don’t be scared off!
 You can use candy melts to avoid messing with tempering, but the downside is that the dessert won’t taste as good.

 To get started, use your hands to mix a little bit of the frosting (about 2 tablespoons) into about two cups of cake scraps.